 What Does Plantar Fasciitis Feel Like

 The type and location of the foot pain vary for everyone.
 Mine was in my heels and the side of my foot.
 I could barely put pressure on my foot so severe was the pain.
 It feels like sharp, stabbing pain near the heel.
 Because my feet were not stretched during the evening, the mornings were the worse.
 I did what many of us do and googled home remedies.
 Between Google and TikTok, I found several exercises.

 The plantar muscle runs down the center of your foot.
-It is basically inflammation of the tissue that connects the heel bone to the toes.
+It is inflammation of the tissue that connects the heel bone to the toes.
 Plantar fasciitis is very common.
-HaveUHeard there are more than 3 million cases per year?
-It is usually self-treatable, self-diagnosable.
+There are more than 3 million cases per year.
+It is usually self-treatable and self-diagnosable.
 After four months of foot pain and still not seeing enough improvement, I did seek medical advice.

-Prior to going to the doctor, I tried several remedies I read about online.
+Before going to the doctor, I tried several remedies.
 First, I ordered a splint that would stretch the foot.
 I rolled a tennis ball around the foot to loosen the inflammation.
-And, I lived on anti-inflammatories.
-Other suggestions include freezing a water bottle and rolling it along the bottom of the foot.
+And I lived on anti-inflammatories.
+Other suggestions include freezing and rolling a water bottle along the bottom of the foot.
 Stretching your feet is critical.
 Katie Couric recently shared a video of foot exercises, many of which I already do daily.

-Luckily, I did not have any additional foot issues after having the foot x-rayed.
-My podiatrist told me they are seeing an enormous increase in plantar fasciitis during the pandemic as more and more people took to walking and running outside.
+Luckily, I had no additional foot issues after having the foot x-rayed.
+My podiatrist told me they saw an enormous increase in plantar fasciitis during the pandemic as more and more people took to walking and running outside.

 Naturally, I had to stop my daily walks.
 One thing about plantar fasciitis is that it has to heal on its own Some of us heal quickly.
 The first time I had plantar fasciitis was more than 10 years ago.
-The orthopedic put me in a boot 24-7 and it healed quickly.
-Wearing a boot is not comfortable and during the night, I would pull it off.
+The orthopedic put me in a boot 24-7, which healed quickly.
+Wearing a boot is uncomfortable, and I would pull it off during the night.